Publications

 Diver, S. 2012.
 Columbia River Tribal Fisheries: Life History Stages of a Co-management Institution.
 In Keystone Nations: Indigenous Peoples and Salmon Across the Northern Pacific, edited by Benedict J. Colombi and James F. Brooks.
 School for Advanced Research Press: Santa Fe, New Mexico. pp. 207-235.

-Interdisciplinary environmental science/policy: sustainability and equity
+Interdisciplinary environmental science and policy

 Chapman, M. S., Oestreich, W. K., Frawley, T. H., Boettiger, C., Diver, S., Santos, B. S., Scoville, C., Armstrong, K., Blondin, H., Chand, K. Haulsee, D. E., Knight, C. J. & Crowder, L. B. (2021).
 Promoting equity in the use of algorithms for high-seas conservation.
 One Earth4(6), 790-794. elsevier.com/c/1dGBd_wvRVC3L4.